yamachan/jgss-hack/memo/201606-enhance-options.md

 ![stack trace on dev tool screenshot](i/201606-enhance-options-02.png)

-I'm happy to use JavaScript techniques on the RPG Maker MV. :-)
+I'm happy to use JavaScript techniques not only on usual Web development work, but also game development on the RPG Maker MV. :-)

 ## Add Select type

 For the test purpose, let't try to add a new type, select.
+It's a function to choose one String from String list.
 At first, add follwoing new functions.

     Window_Options.prototype.addSelectValues = function(symbol, values) {
         this._selctValueList = this._selctValueList || {};